Head of Department

 Tel: +(36-1)-392-2222 ext:3164

 The activities of the Nuclear Security Department (NSD) cover research and practical application in the field of nuclear security and nuclear safeguards, as well as professional support for domestic and international organizations and companies.
-The research, method development and technical service tasks are carried out in several closely cooperating groups: non-destructive (gamma spectrometry and neutron measurement), destructive (mass spectrometry), dosimetry, detection and mobile expert support team, and a detector testing laboratory.
+The research, method development and technical service tasks are carried out in several closely cooperating groups: non-destructive (gamma spectrometry and neutron measurement), destructive (mass spectrometry), dosimetry, instrument development, detection and mobile expert support team, and a detector testing laboratory.

 One of the main activities of the NSD is to participate in combating illicit trafficking of nuclear materials and nuclear terrorism (misuse of radioactive materials).
 The professional on-site analysis and laboratory measurement of unknown nuclear or other radioactive materials found or seized (ie nuclear forensic examination), is delegated to the Centre for Energy Research by a Governmental Decree (490/2015 (XII.30).
 The NSD maintains a mobile expert support team and a preparedness service to carry out the activities described by this Decree and, if necessary, to perform on-site investigations and to transport radioactive materials with unknown origin to the KFKI site.
 The other task of the mobile laboratory is to secure major public events with its hand-held and remote radiation detection capacity.
 In the field of nuclear forensics, EK was nominated to a Collaborating Center of the International Atomic Energy Agency in 2016.